ajiavt/run-ireport-5.6.0-on-mac/README.md

 - Check Docker permissions and ensure Docker Desktop is running

 ### Java Issues
-- The container uses OpenJDK 8 which is compatible with iReport 5.6.0
+- The container uses OpenJDK 7 which is required for iReport 5.6.0 compatibility
 - Display-related Java options are pre-configured for optimal performance

 ## Requirements